 1. The executive summary

-The first section of your waste management services's business plan is the executive summary which provides, as its name suggests, an enticing summary of your plan which should hook the reader and make them want to know more about your business.
+The first section of your waste management company's business plan is the executive summary which provides, as its name suggests, an enticing summary of your plan which should hook the reader and make them want to know more about your business.

 When writing the executive summary, it is important to provide an overview of the business, the market, the key financials, and what you are asking from the reader.